 Intensive competition in many service sectors pushes firms to continually seek ways to improve their productivity.
 This section discusses various potential approaches to and sources of productivity gains.

-1. Generic Productivity-Improvement Strategies: The task of improving service productivity has traditionally been assigned to operations managers, whose approach has typically centered oil such actions as:
+The task of improving service productivity has traditionally been assigned to operations managers, whose approach has typically centred oil such actions as:

 - Careful control of costs at every step in the process.

-- Efforts to reduce wasteful use of materials or labor.
+- Efforts to reduce wasteful use of materials or labour.

 - Matching productive capacity to average levels of demand rather than peak levels so that workers and equipment are not underemployed for extended periods.